 Embudu Village Resort

-Best Experience: Couples, Family, Beach, House Reef Snorkeling, Diving, Value
+Best Experience for: Couples, House Reef Snorkeling, solo, Diving, Value

 Embudu Village Resort is an ongoing success story that follows a simple, proven formula.
 Embudu’s success is based on its proximity to Malé, value for money, a homely atmosphere, an excellent house reef snorkeling and top diving.